 World War 1 Infantry Unit Histories

-To the avid student of military history, the published record of a unit is of great importance.
-From these histories, he can obtain accounts of engagements or battles in which the unit participated, accounts written by the men themselves.
+A unit's published record is vital to the avid military history student.
+From these histories, he can obtain accounts of engagements or battles in which the unit participated, written by the men.

-Our collection of World War 1 Unit Histories include the 351st Infantry, 88th Division; 346th Infantry, 87th Division, and the the 88th Division.
+Our World War 1 Unit Histories collection includes the 351st Infantry, 88th Division; 346th Infantry, 87th Division; and the 88th Division.